ayetahscomet/quant-strat-lab/news_briefings/quant-market_glossary.md

 ---
 E
 ---

 **Economic Bubble**:          An economic cycle that is characterised by the rapid escalation of market values; When high valuation ratios, increased leverage, market euphoria, dominant narratives, and market concentrations occur simulatiously, a "bubble environment" is formed.

+---
+F
+---

+**Froth**:                    Market conditions where an asset's price being to increase beyond its intrinsic value, characterised by overconfidence and often a precursor to an market/economic bubble.

+---
 M
 ---